za3k/za3k.com/games/infinity_questions.md

 4. if the second player guesses the secret, they win.

 **credits**
-this game was probably designed by carl shulman (best guess) or anna salamon. it's explicitly designed to increase your frustration tolerance.
+this game was probably designed by someone else, but we can't figure out who. it's explicitly designed to increase your frustration tolerance.